-And for good reason!
+And for good reason.
 Both are fantastic options for a wide range property.
-When deciding if a gas or electric hot water system may be best for your premises, there are a number of factors to consider.
+When deciding if a gas or electric hot water system may be best for your home or business, there are a number of factors to consider.

 Sustainability and longevity are major concerns, but the overall cost is often the deciding factor for those that are looking to purchase a new hot water system.
-Below we'll take a closer look at the pros and cons of each system so you can make the best decision for your property.
+Below we'll take a closer look at the pros and cons of each system as they work in different ways so you can make the best decision for your property.

 2. Electric hot water systems are the most common.
 Despite traditionally being the most popular choice, governments are beginning to phase electrical systems out in favour of more efficient alternatives.